Gghz007/blender-cgf-importer-exporter/README.md

 1. Import CGA or skinned CGF with skeleton and weights enabled.
 2. Verify the imported armature and material assignments.
-3. Import CAF / ANM / CAL if needed.
+3. CAF / ANM / CAL import is currently unreliable; validate against Max/Cry pipeline.
 4. Edit the mesh, rig, or actions.
 5. Export CGA, CAF, ANM, or CAL as needed.